gregwhitaker/proteus-dockertest/README.md

 A set of services, clients, and Docker Compose files that can be used for setting up arbitrary [Netifi Proteus](https://www.netifi.com) environments for the purposes of testing the Proteus Broker and other Proteus components.

+## Prerequisites
+This project requires that you have [Docker Compose](https://docs.docker.com/compose/) installed.

 ## Setting Up Single Broker
 Running the following command will start a single broker with a client and service attached: